Garrafao/MetaphoricChange/README.md

 The measure code is based on the scripts in

-* V. Shwartz, E. Santus, and D. Schlechtweg.
-2016.
-Hypernyms under Siege: Linguistically-motivated Artillery for Hypernymy Detection.
-CoRR abs - 1612 - 04460. [repository](https://github.com/vered1986/UnsupervisedHypernymy)
+* Vered Shwartz, Enrico Santus, and Dominik Schlechtweg.
+2017.
+Hypernyms under siege: Linguistically-motivated artillery for hypernymy detection.
+In Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL), Valencia, Spain. [repository](https://github.com/vered1986/UnsupervisedHypernymy)

 Wherever part of the code is copyrighted this is indicated in the respective file.